-If a weld is initiated when both parts and electrodes are fitted up correctly, the contact resistance is lower and bulk resistance now controls the heat generation.
-This type of weld is achieved with a slower heating rate and normally longer time is preferred for welding resistive materials, which can generate heat through their bulk resistance.
+If a weld is initiated when both parts and electrodes are fitted up correctly as show on the right, the contact resistance is lower and bulk resistance now controls the heat generation.
+This type of weld is achieved with a slower heating rate and normally longer time is preferred for welding resistive materials which can generate heat through their bulk resistance.

-The contact resistances present at the weld when the power supply is fired have a great impact on the heat balance of a weld and, therefore, the heat affected zone.
+The contact resistance present at the weld when the power supply is fired has a great impact on the heat balance of a weld and therefore also the heat affected zone.

-The figure below shows a weld that is fired early on in the weld sequence when the contact resistance is still quite high.
+990-665 D-5 The figure below shows a weld that is fired early on in the weld sequence when the contact resistance is still quite high.

-The figure shows a weld that is initiated when the contact resistance is lower; in this example, we are using bulk resistance to generate our weld heat.
+The figure below shows a weld that is initiated when the contact resistance is lower and in this example we are using bulk resistance to generate our weld heat.